Our dental examination for both new and regular patients comprises of 3 key parts:

 We carry out regular patient surveys to enable us to improve the running of the practice and the way we deliver patient care.
 We also have an ongoing suggestion box in our waiting room where patients can leave general comments and suggestions.

-Our patient survey can be accessed here.
+Our current patient survey can be accessed here.

 We take our safeguarding responsibilities extremely seriously and we have procedures in place to ensure that vulnerable adults and children are treated with dignity and respect at all times.